weeeBox/mobile-system-design/topics/mobile-pagination-deep-dive.md

     *   **Token Management:** The library automatically captures the `next_page_token` from a response and populates the `page_token` in the subsequent request.
     *   **Abstraction:** The developer simply iterates over the results (e.g., using a `for` loop or a stream observer); the library handles the network calls in the background.
 *   **Resource Management:**
-    *   **Lazy Resolution:** High-quality implementations are "lazy"—they only fetch the next page when the consumer reaches the end of the current buffer, preventing the "greedy" loading of massive datasets.
+    *   **Lazy Resolution:** High-quality implementations are "lazy" - they only fetch the next page when the consumer reaches the end of the current buffer, preventing the "greedy" loading of massive datasets.
 *   **The Signal:** Demonstrates familiarity with high-level architectural patterns (AIP-4233) that reduce human error and improve code maintainability by hiding low-level network plumbing.

 ## 4. Common Pitfalls ("Red Flags")